Strawberry-Computer/vibe-compiler/bootstrap/vibec.md

 - Define checkOverwrite to block overwrites if --no-overwrite is set
 - Define writeFiles to save to output/stages/<stage> and output/current/ using numeric stage
 - Define runTests to execute a testCmd if provided
-- Define main to orchestrate: parse args, process prompts from all stacks, write files using prompt.number, run tests, exit on failure
+- Define main to orchestrate: parse args, process prompts from all stacks within --start and --end range, write files using prompt.number, run tests, exit on failure
 - Include console.log statements for progress and errors
+- Export all functions explicitly: module.exports = { parseArgs, getPromptFiles, buildPrompt, processLlm, parseResponse, checkOverwrite, writeFiles, runTests, main }
 - Wrap main in a .catch block to handle errors
 Output only the script content, nothing else.